fulanociclanobeltrano/SuperUltraWideMonitor/expose-for-macos-applescript.md

 set screenWidth to word 1 of screenInfo as integer set screenHeight to word 2 of screenInfo as integer

--- display dialog "Screen Width: " & screenWidth & ", Screen Height: " & screenHeight

 -- Initialize array for windows set allWindows to {}

--- Collect visible windows using System Events
+-- Function to collect visible windows on collectWindows()
+	tell application "System Events"
+		set appProcesses to application processes
+		set collectedWindows to {}
--- Collect visible windows using System Events tell application "System Events" set appProcesses to application processes repeat with appProcess in appProcesses
+		repeat with appProcess in appProcesses
 			tell appProcess
 				if visible is true then
 					set appName to name
 					try
 						if appName is "Google Chrome" then
 							-- Handle Google Chrome using its native AppleScript support tell application "Google Chrome"
 								repeat with win in windows
 									set winBounds to bounds of win
 									set xCoord to item 1 of winBounds set widthHeight to {(item 3 of winBounds) - (item 1 of winBounds), (item 4 of winBounds) - (item 2 of winBounds)}
 									-- Prepare the window entry
 									set newWindow to {win, xCoord, widthHeight, appName}

-                -- Insert the new window in sorted order set inserted to false
+									set inserted to false
-                repeat with i from 1 to count of allWindows if xCoord < item 2 of item i of allWindows then set allWindows to (items 1 thru (i - 1) of allWindows) & {newWindow} & (items i thru -1 of allWindows) set inserted to true
+									repeat with i from 1 to count of collectedWindows if xCoord < item 2 of item i of collectedWindows then set collectedWindows to (items 1 thru (i - 1) of collectedWindows) & {newWindow} & (items i thru -1 of collectedWindows) set inserted to true
 											exit repeat
 										end if
 									end repeat
 									-- If not inserted, append to the end if not inserted then
-                  set end of allWindows to newWindow
+										set end of collectedWindows to newWindow
 									end if

+									-- set end of collectedWindows to {win, xCoord, widthHeight, appName}
 								end repeat
 							end tell
 						else
 							-- Handle other applications using System Events repeat with win in windows
-              set winBounds to {position of win, size of win} -- Retrieve position and size set xCoord to item 1 of item 1 of winBounds set widthHeight to item 2 of winBounds
+								set winBounds to {position of win, size of win}
+								set xCoord to item 1 of item 1 of winBounds set widthHeight to item 2 of winBounds

 								-- Prepare the window entry
 								set newWindow to {win, xCoord, widthHeight, appName}

-              -- Insert the new window in sorted order set inserted to false
+								set inserted to false
-              repeat with i from 1 to count of allWindows if xCoord < item 2 of item i of allWindows then set allWindows to (items 1 thru (i - 1) of allWindows) & {newWindow} & (items i thru -1 of allWindows) set inserted to true
+								repeat with i from 1 to count of collectedWindows if xCoord < item 2 of item i of collectedWindows then set collectedWindows to (items 1 thru (i - 1) of collectedWindows) & {newWindow} & (items i thru -1 of collectedWindows) set inserted to true
 										exit repeat
 									end if
 								end repeat
 								-- If not inserted, append to the end if not inserted then
-                set end of allWindows to newWindow
+									set end of collectedWindows to newWindow
 								end if

+								-- set end of collectedWindows to {win, xCoord, widthHeight, appName}
 							end repeat
 						end if
 					on error
-          -- Skip inaccessible windows
+						-- Skip inaccessible windows and notify
-        end try
+						-- display dialog "Encountered an inaccessible window.
+Retrying..." return {} -- Return empty list to signal error and retry end try
 				end if
 			end tell
 		end repeat
+		return collectedWindows
 	end tell
+end collectWindows

+-- Retry collecting windows up to 3 times set retryCount to 0 set allWindows to {}
+repeat while retryCount < 3 and (count of allWindows) = 0
+	set retryCount to retryCount + 1
+	set allWindows to collectWindows() end repeat

 -- Check if any windows were collected if (count of allWindows) = 0 then
-  -- display dialog "No windows found to arrange." return end if
+	-- display dialog "No windows found to arrange after multiple attempts." return end if

+set windowInfo to {}
+repeat with windowDetails in allWindows
+	set {win, xCoord, widthHeight, appName} to windowDetails set winTitle to name of win
+	set end of windowInfo to winTitle & " (" & xCoord & ")"
+end repeat

--- display dialog "Collected " & (count allWindows) & " windows."
+-- display dialog "Windows and x-coordinates:" & return & (windowInfo as text)

--- Arrange windows
+-- Arrange windows (rest of the script remains the same) set numWindows to count allWindows if numWindows ≤ 3 then
+	set desiredWidth to screenWidth / 3
+else
-set numWindows to count allWindows if numWindows ≤ 3 then set desiredWidth to screenWidth / 3 else set desiredWidth to screenWidth / numWindows end if set desiredHeight to screenHeight set finalPositions to {}
+	set desiredWidth to screenWidth / numWindows end if set desiredHeight to screenHeight set finalPositions to {}

 -- Populate final positions
 repeat with i from 0 to (numWindows - 1)
 	set end of finalPositions to {i * desiredWidth, 0}
 end repeat

--- Animate window movement and resizing set steps to 5 -- Number of animation steps

--- Animate window movement and resizing repeat with step from 1 to steps repeat with i from 1 to numWindows
+-- Animate window movement and resizing set steps to 5 repeat with step from 1 to steps
-    set winInfo to item i of allWindows set win to item 1 of winInfo set appName to item 4 of winInfo set targetPosition to item i of finalPositions if numWindows = 1 then
+	repeat with i from 1 to numWindows set winInfo to item i of allWindows set win to item 1 of winInfo set appName to item 4 of winInfo set targetPosition to item i of finalPositions if numWindows = 1 then
 			set targetX to (screenWidth / 2) - (desiredWidth / 2)
 		else if numWindows = 2 then
 			if i = 1 then
 				set targetX to (screenWidth / 2) - desiredWidth
 			else if i = 2 then
 				set targetX to (screenWidth / 2)
 			end if
 		else
-      set targetX to item 1 of targetPosition -- Default behavior for more than 2 windows end if
+			set targetX to item 1 of targetPosition end if
 		set targetY to item 2 of targetPosition

 		tell application "System Events"
 			if appName is "Google Chrome" then
 				-- Handle Google Chrome window movement
 				tell application "Google Chrome"
 					try
 						set initialBounds to bounds of win
 						set initialX to item 1 of initialBounds set initialY to item 2 of initialBounds set initialWidth to (item 3 of initialBounds) - (item 1 of initialBounds) set initialHeight to (item 4 of initialBounds) - (item 2 of initialBounds)

 						-- Calculate incremental bounds
 						set newX to initialX + ((targetX - initialX) * step / steps)
 						set newY to initialY + ((targetY - initialY) * step / steps)
 						set newWidth to initialWidth + ((desiredWidth - initialWidth) * step / steps)
 						set newHeight to initialHeight + ((desiredHeight - initialHeight) * step / steps)

 						-- Apply new bounds
 						set bounds of win to {newX, newY, newX + newWidth, newY + newHeight}
-          on error errMsg
+					on error
-            -- Skip if bounds cannot be modified end try
+						-- display dialog "Cannot modify bounds for a window." end try
 				end tell
 			else
 				-- Handle other applications' windows
 				tell application process appName
 					try
-            -- Get initial position and size
 						set initialPosition to position of win
 						set initialSize to size of win
 						set initialX to item 1 of initialPosition set initialY to item 2 of initialPosition set initialWidth to item 1 of initialSize set initialHeight to item 2 of initialSize

 						-- Calculate incremental positions and sizes
 						set newX to initialX + ((targetX - initialX) * step / steps)
 						set newY to initialY + ((targetY - initialY) * step / steps)
 						set newWidth to initialWidth + ((desiredWidth - initialWidth) * step / steps)
 						set newHeight to initialHeight + ((desiredHeight - initialHeight) * step / steps)

 						-- Apply new position and size
 						set position of win to {newX, newY}
 						set size of win to {newWidth, newHeight}
-          on error errMsg
+					on error
-            -- Skip if position or size cannot be modified end try
+						-- display dialog "Cannot modify position or size for a window." end try
 				end tell
 			end if
 		end tell
 	end repeat

-  -- delay 1.0E-3 -- Delay for smooth animation
 end repeat

 -- display dialog "Windows arranged and resized successfully."